 Academic attainment – as demonstrated by prior results, references, publications and research proposal;

-2. Candidates must then submit a complete application for admission onto a research degree programme by Friday, 10 January 2020.
-Please be aware that some academic departments set their own deadlines which may be earlier than this date, so make sure you check with them directly.
-At this stage you do not need to have secured an offer of a place at UCL in order to apply for the scholarship, however, you must have submitted your application for admission by Friday, 10 January 2020.
+You should first make an informal research enquiry before submitting your application for admission to UCL.
+You must submit a complete application for admission onto a research degree programme by the specified deadline.
+You do not need to have secured an offer of a place at UCL in order to apply for the scholarship, but you must have submitted your admission application by early January 2022

-3. When completing the research degree application for admission candidates should indicate in the ‘Funding’
+2. When completing the research degree application for admission you should indicate in the ‘Funding’ section that you are

-5. All applications will then be considered and shortlisted by a faculty panel by 28 February 2020.
+5. All the applicants in your faculty will then be considered and shortlisted by a faculty panel based on academic merit.

-9. UCL and the WF will make the final decisions in May 2020, and UCL will announce the awardees in May 2020.
+7. UCL and the Windsor Fellowship will make the final decision on March 2022.
+UCL will contact the scholarship awardees

 If you require assistance with completing your UCL-ROS application form and/or you would like more information on the programme, please contact Karlene Mahoney at MahoneyK@windsor-fellowship.org